JasonSemaan1/alembic-kit/index.md

   ## Hi, I'm Jason and I like turning 📈 into 💎
 ---

-Sometimes I VLOOKUP at the * s to find a scatterplot staring back at me.
+"_Sometimes I VLOOKUP at the * s to find a scatterplot staring back at me._"

-I'm interested in data and how it can help us whether through optimisating existing processes, solving complex problems or assisting in understanding ones' self.
+I'm interested in data and how it can help us in our day to day; whether its finding a faster route to work, tracking monthly spend on take out delivery services or using historical and geographical data to understand house prices in a record-breaking market to make an informed decision.

 This website serves as a portfolio to track my development while also storing some personal projects I complete in my spare time.

-If you have any questions or just want to say hi, feel free to email me at Jason.Semaan1@gmail.com
+If you have any questions or just want to say hi, feel free to reach out using one of the links below.